RAISE Wellness Program Expands Community Connections for Refugees

 By: Aman Rahman

 At Refugee and Immigrant Services and Education (RAISE), a local resettlement provider in Joplin, community integration is central to its work.
-Through its programming, RAISE connects refugee clients with community members who support their well-being as they navigate through a new environment.
+Through programming, RAISE connects refugee clients with community members who support their well-being as they navigate through a new environment.

 The Health and Wellness Program centers on creating spaces that support community integration, peer‑to‑peer connection and skill‑building for refugee clients.
 Funded by a Refugee Health Promotion grant from U.S. Committee for Refugees and Immigrants (USCRI), the Wellness program helps participants build relationships with others.
 Activities like cooking classes, candle-making and sports not only offer the opportunity to learn a new skill, but it also allows clients to openly share their experiences and needs with others.